luketurner/tag-utility/README.md

 Because I recommend and encourage external tools to interact with tag databases, the SQL schema is considered a public API, not an opaque application concern.
 In order to assist in writing such external tools, this section provides a short explanation of the schema.

-The primary table in a tag database is the `filetag` table.
+First: The primary table in a tag database is the `filetag` table.
 Conceptually speaking, "tagging a file" means adding a row to this table.
 Each row in the `filetag` table has a `file`, a `tag`, and an optional `value`.

-Both the `file` and `tag` columns are foreign keys, not simple values -- tag databases are organized using a pseudo [star schema](https://en.wikipedia.org/wiki/Star_schema), where the `filetag` table is the "fact table" and the `file` and `tag` tables are dimensions, as illustrated by this entity diagram:
+The `value` column is simple text, but the `file` and `tag` columns are foreign keys -- tag databases are organized using a pseudo [star schema](https://en.wikipedia.org/wiki/Star_schema), where the `filetag` table is the "fact table" and the `file` and `tag` tables are dimensions.

+The relation between the tables is visualized in the following entity diagram.
+(This diagram also introduces the `config` table, which is used to hold database-wide configuration values.
+See the [Config table](#Config_table) section for more information.)

 ![entity diagram (see source below)](./assets/tag_database_entity_diagram.png)